 - 10.10.1.
 PhD by Research - 10.10.1.1.
 The PhD by Research requires the submission of a thesis.
 For the award of MPhil (exit award) the thesis shall demonstrate that the candidate has an understanding of research methods appropriate to the chosen field.
 In addition, for the award of PhD, the thesis shall demonstrate that the research has resulted in an independent and original contribution to knowledge. - 10.10.1.2.
-The thesis shall include an abstract of approximately 300 words bound into the thesis which shall provide a synopsis of the thesis stating the nature and scope of the work undertaken and of the contribution made to the knowledge of the subject treated. - 10.10.1.3.
+The thesis shall include an abstract of approximately 300 words, which shall provide a synopsis of the thesis stating the nature and scope of the work undertaken and of the contribution made to the knowledge of the subject treated. - 10.10.1.3.
 The thesis shall include a statement of the candidate's objectives and shall acknowledge published or other sources of material consulted (including an appropriate bibliography) and any assistance received. - 10.10.1.4.
 Where a candidate's research programme is part of a collaborative group project, the thesis shall indicate clearly the candidate's individual contribution and the extent of the collaboration. - 10.10.1.5.
-The candidate shall be free to publish material in advance of the thesis but reference shall be made in the thesis to any such work.
-Copies of published material should either be bound in with the thesis or placed in an adequately secured pocket at the end of the thesis. - 10.10.1.6.
+The candidate shall be free to publish material in advance of the thesis but reference shall be made in the thesis to any such work. - 10.10.1.6.
 The text of the thesis should normally not exceed the following length (excluding ancillary data):